 Liver disease is commonly diagnosed through a combination of blood and urine testing to check for abnormalities, x-ray and ultrasound testing to assess the liver’s size and structure, and a liver biopsy to determine the cause of the disease.
 Once the cause has been identified, the appropriate treatment can begin.

-Depending on the cause, treatment could mean surgery, medications (such as Ursodiol for dogs or cats), or supportive care.
+Depending on the cause, treatment could mean surgery, medications (such as Ursodiol for dogs or cats, or alternatives such as Denamarin), or supportive care.
 While few types of liver disease can be cured outright, many can simply be controlled, and since the liver is an organ with the ability to regenerate, certain treatments can also have the effect of reducing progression of the disease.
 These treatments may include:

 - Fluid therapy to control dehydration